Milani Baked Highlighter in Rosa Italiana

 Milani Baked Highlighter in 130 Rose Italiana

 It can be worked with if you can manage to use a tiny amount.
-So if you want to give this a try I would suggest using a fluffy brush to avoid applying too much product.
-Once applied, I do think it looks decent, but it is just too intense for my taste.
+So, if you want to give this a try, I would suggest using a fluffy brush to avoid applying too much product.
+Once applied, I think it looks decent, but it’s just too intense for my taste.

-If you have smooth skin or you just happen to be someone who prefers a highly reflective highlighter, then you may not have any issues with the product.
-I know that some people prefer a bold highlight, it just isn’t my preference.
-I know you can’t see how textured it looks in a swatch, but you can see texture when you look at the product in person.
+If you have smooth skin or prefer a highly reflective highlighter, you may not have any issues with the product.
+I know that some people prefer a bold highlight, but it just isn’t my preference.
+I know you can’t see how textured it looks in a swatch, but you can see the texture when you look at the product in person.

 Milani Baked Highlighter 130 Rose Italiana Swatch on medium dark skin